 i.
 Matthew 13:58 says of the ministry of Jesus in Nazareth, Now He did not do many mighty works there because of their unbelief.
 As long as God chooses to work in concert with human agency, developing our ability to partner with Him, our unbelief can and may hinder the work of God.

 ii.
 It’s possible that limited the Holy One of Israel isn’t the best translation of the Hebrew.
-“The rare verb in 41b probably means hurt or provoked (LXX and most moderns) rather than AV’s ‘limited’, appropriate though the latter might seem.”
+“The rare verb in 41b probably means hurt or provoked (Septuagint and most moderns) rather than King James Version’s ‘limited’, appropriate though the latter might seem.”
 (Kidner)

 c.
 They did not remember His power, the day when He redeemed them from the enemy: Asaph had in mind the great power God showed in setting Israel free from their 400 years of slavery in Egypt.
-The Exodus redemption is often presented in the Hebrew Scriptures as the demonstration of the power of God.
+The exodus redemption is often presented in the Hebrew Scriptures as a demonstration of the power of God.

 i.
 In the New Testament we have a new and ultimate demonstration of the power of God: the resurrection of Jesus Christ (Romans 1:4, Ephesians 1:19-20, Philippians 3:10).
-Paul might rephrase Psalm 78:42, They did not remember His power, the day when He raised Jesus from the dead.
+Paul might have rephrased Psalm 78:42, They did not remember His power, the day when He raised Jesus from the dead.

 ii.
 “The psalmist traces Israel’s sin to forgetfulness of God’s mercy, and thus glides into a swift summing up of the plagues of Egypt, regarded as conducing to Israel’s deliverance.
 They are not arranged chronologically, though the list begins with the first.”
 (Maclaren)

-· When God turned their rivers into blood He showed He was greater than the supposed Egyptian gods Khnum (said to be the guardian of the Nile), Hapi (supposedly the spirit of the Nile), and Osiris, said to have the Nile as his bloodstream (Exodus 7:17-20).
+· When God turned their rivers into blood, He showed He was greater than the Egyptian gods Khnum (said to be the guardian of the Nile), Hapi (supposedly the spirit of the Nile), and Osiris, said to have the Nile as his bloodstream (Exodus 7:17-20).

-· When God sent swarms of flies and lice He showed that He was greater than the supposed Egyptian god Imhotep (the god of medicine) and that He was able to stop the whole worship of the Egyptian gods with loathsome lice and swarms of insects (Exodus 8:20-32).
+· When God sent swarms of flies and lice, He showed that He was greater than the Egyptian god Imhotep (believed to be the god of medicine), and that He was able to stop the whole worship of the Egyptian gods with loathsome lice and swarms of insects (Exodus 8:20-32).

-· When God sent frogs He showed that He was greater than the supposed Egyptian goddess Heqt, the frog-goddess of fertility (Exodus 7:25-8:15).
+· When God sent frogs, He showed that He was greater than the Egyptian goddess Heqt, believed to be the frog-goddess of fertility (Exodus 8:1-8:15).

-· When God gave up their cattle to the hail He showed that He was greater than the supposed Egyptian goddess Hathor, a cow-like mother goddess (Exodus 9:1-7).
+· When God gave up their cattle to the hail, He showed that He was greater than the Egyptian goddess Hathor, believed to be a cow-like mother goddess (Exodus 9:1-7).

 i.
 “The psalm omits the plague of gnats, the disease inflicted on the livestock, the boils visited on the people, and the days of darkness.
 There is no discernible reason either for the choice of the six judgments or the omission of the other four.”
 (Boice)

-· He brought them to His holy border; that is, the border of His holy land of promise.
+· He brought them to His holy border: The border of His holy land of promise.

-· He also drove out the nations before them, clearing many of the Canaanite peoples before Israel ever came to the land.
+· He also drove out the nations before them: Many of the Canaanite peoples were cleared away before Israel ever came to the land.

-· He allotted them an inheritance by survey, dividing the land among those who whom He had made an eternal promise of the land.
+· He allotted them an inheritance by survey: The land was divided among those to whom He had made an eternal promise of the land.

 i.
 “The contrast is striking, and ought never to have been forgotten by the people.
 The wolves were slain in heaps, the sheep were carefully gathered, and triumphantly delivered.
 The tables were turned, and the poor serfs became the honoured people, while their oppressors were humbled before them.”
 (Spurgeon)